sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 </div>

-## Section 3: Alignment [30 mins]
+## Section 3: Alignment

 In this section we map the reads in our FASTQ files to a reference genome.
-As these reads originate from mRNA, we expect some of them will cross exon/intron boundaries when we align them to the reference genome.
-Tophat is a splice-aware mapper for RNA-seq reads that is based on Bowtie.
+As these reads originate from mRNA, we expect some of them will cross exon/intron boundaries when we align them to the reference genome. `HISAT2` is a splice-aware mapper for RNA-seq reads that is based on Bowtie.
 It uses the mapping results from Bowtie to identify splice junctions between exons.
-More information on Tophat can be found [here](https://ccb.jhu.edu/software/tophat/index.shtml).
+More information on HISAT2 can be found [here](https://ccb.jhu.edu/software/hisat2/index.shtml).

 <div class="alert alert-info">